f5devcentral/f5-agility-labs-analytics/docs/class3/lab5/lab5.rst

 **Exercise 5 – Manipulate the Search**

 #.
-On the left pane, select the subcategory Insights
+On the left pane, select the subcategory Log Insights

    .. image:: ./cw8.png